twopetersens/Election_Analysis/README.md

 - Winning Candidate Summary
   The candidtat that received the most votes, thus winning the election, was Diana Degette, with 272,892 votes, or 73.8% of all votes cast.

+  ## Election-Audit Summary

+  The election audit was able to report the number of total votes, the number of votes cast for each candidate and the resulting winning candidate.
+Further, the election audit was able to report the number of votes case in each county, and which county received the most votes (or best voter turnout).
+The audit confirms that the code used would be suitable for voting audits in other elections.
+The code is easily adaptable to provide voter counts by changing few parameters (specifically data reported in differing columns, and additional data points such as counties and candidates).